agmeadows/UFOs/README.md

 ![Seach Ex 1](Resources/SearchEx3.PNG)

+These same tasks can be performed on each field indivudually or in combination with one another.
+This allows greater flexibility to narrow the search and allow users to see only the data they care about.

 # Summary

 Through the use of JavaScript, we have been able to take a large set of date and filter it dynamically based on user input.
 This allows the data to be easily digested and to only view the data that is necessary.